CheriABI Showcase

 permission bit may not be set to one without simultaneously clearing the

 capability tag).
-In particular, CheriBSD defines CHERI_PERM_SW_VMEM
+In particular, CheriBSD defines CHERI_PERM_SW_VMEM, sets

 this permission bit when returning pointers to new allocations of address